-When my children were young, baking a birthday cake for Jesus had a impact on them because they could relate to the significance of a cake.
-Each child helped bake his or her own cake and enjoyed the process of making one for Jesus.
-Discover four cake ideas with discussion ideas and Scripture.
+When my children were young, baking a birthday cake for Jesus made a meaningful impact because they could connect with the idea of celebrating with a cake.
+Each child participated in baking their own cake and loved the process of making one for Jesus.
+Explore four creative cake ideas, along with discussion points and Scripture to deepen the experience.
+For additional activities and Bible lessons, the Happy Birthday Jesus Workbook is available to help further engage your children in learning about the true meaning of Christmas.

 Pop popcorn and make syrup for popcorn balls.
 Or, make Rice Krispy treats.
 Shape into a Christmas tree.
 May also shape around a peppermint stick or large pretzel for a tree trunk.
 Add decorations in the tree with red hots candies.